chuangcaleb/obsidian-caleb-public/Film Reviews/Frozen II – Film Review.md

 But coming in, the first two songs set the tone and **theme of change and truth in love**.
 I had to drop everything I thought I knew (heh, which is what one of the movie's messages) and just let myself enjoy the movie.
 Which was good, otherwise I would've been too intellectual all the way through.

-And now in hindsight... the themes do relate strongly to the original, a development of he original, even — while still standing very apart on their own.
+And now in hindsight… the themes do relate strongly to the original, a development of he original, even — while still standing very apart on their own.
 I could never have predicted how it would develop.
 It's not clear at first, but it's a very tight, waterproof choice of theme.

 ### 4. Visuals